sqroot-eu/sqroot.eu/_posts/2016/2016-05-01-serving-https-web-pages-with-apache-and-letsencrypt.md

 After the command finishes, we can refresh the browser - the web server is running and displays the default welcome page.

-{% picture 2016/05/apache/welcome.png alt="Welcome Page" %}
+{% asset 2016/05/apache/welcome.png alt="Welcome Page" %}

 Notice that the site is running over HTTP and is not encrypted in transit.
 This is how much of the Internet currently looks.
 In practical terms, this means that if you, the visitor, browse to this page in a public airport  network and I, the mean person am there too, I could see everything you do.

-{% picture 2016/05/apache/wireshark.png alt="Inspecting HTTP traffic" %}
+{% asset 2016/05/apache/wireshark.png alt="Inspecting HTTP traffic" %}

 To avoid this and maintain communication privacy, we'll configure the server with HTTPS.